 But What About Automating the Process?

 Scoring and qualifying leads by hand is almost impossible, isn’t it?
 It would take far too long to manually review and evaluate every person signing up for your app.

-Refiner is a post-signup lead qualification software built for B2B SaaS specifically.
-We help SaaS brands with a self-service model go upmarket by identifying their best sales opportunities and providing insights to start relevant sales conversations.
+Refiner is a post-signup user profiling software built for B2B SaaS specifically.
+We help SaaS brands with a self-service model identify their best sales opportunities and providing insights to start relevant sales conversations.

 BONUS: How to Make Product Qualified Leads Work for You

 The final thing I want to cover is what to do with those PQLs you uncover.